ashishc628/ashishc628/README.md

  <p>
 I am an aspiring data scientist who enjoys connecting the dots: be it ideas from different disciplines or applications from different industries.
 I have an academic background in engineering.My passion lies in solving business problems and deliver high-performing AI solutions..
-To know more about me, visit: <a href="https://medium.com/@ashishc628">My_Website</a>.
 </p>